 Stowupland Local History Group meets on the first Wednesday of the month in the Village Hall, IP14 4BQ unless otherwise indicated.
 There is an ample car park.
 Everyone is welcome to come along and we would love to see new members.
 Refreshments are available.

-Admission is £1 for members and £3 for non members and all meetings start at 7.30pm unless otherwise stated.
+Admission is £2 for members and £4 for non members until further notice.
+All meetings start at 7.30pm unless otherwise stated.
 Visitors are always welcome.

 For more information contact our secretary: